terryma/snoocore/oauth.md

 ### Refresh Tokens & Re-Authenticating

-To re-authenticate a user without asking for permission everytime, or have a web/installed app that will run for more than an hour set `duration: 'permanent'` in the oauth section of the initial config.
+If the goal is to have a web/installed app that will run for more than an hour set `duration: 'permanent'` in the oauth section of the initial config.
 This will allow Snoocore to automatically refresh the `access_token` when it expires after an hour of continuious use.

 However, it is not persistant.
-If the script exits you will have to notify Snoocore of what refresh token to use.
-When authenticating for the first time with `reddit.auth` (see previous section) it will grant you a refreshToken.
-You should save this token somewhere (database, etc.)
+When your script exits and restarts again, you will have to notify Snoocore of what refresh token to use.
+When authenticating for the first time with `reddit.auth` (see previous section) it will provide you a refreshToken.
+You should save this token somewhere (database, etc.) for re-authentication at a later date.

-Whenever you want to authenticate with that user in the future, you just have to call:
+Whenever you want to authenticate with that user in the future call:

 ```javascript
 reddit.refresh(SAVED_REFRESH_TOKEN).then(function() {